 Most championship competitions involve six jumps per competitor, although usually a number of them, those with the shorter marks, are often eliminated after three jumps.
 If competitors are tied, the athlete with the next best distance is declared the winner.

 The event requires speed, explosive power, strength and flexibility.
 At major championships the format is usually a qualification session followed by a final.

 At the inaugural modern Olympic Games in 1896, the event consisted of two hops and a jump but the format of a hop, a skip, a jump – hence its alternative name which was still in common usage until recently – was standardised in 1908.

-When Great Britain’s Jonathan Edwards set the current world record of 18.29m to win at the 1995 IAAF World Championships, he jumped a distance in excess of the width of a football penalty box.
+Viktor Saneyev of the Soviet Union won a hat-trick of Olympic men’s triple jump titles from 1968 to 1976.
+Christian Taylor of the US won back-to-back Olympic titles in 2012 and 2016.
+When Great Britain’s Jonathan Edwards set the world record of 18.29m to win gold the 1995 IAAF World Championships, he jumped a distance in excess of the width of a football penalty box.

 The first Olympic women’s triple jump competition took place in 1996.
 In 2004 Francoise Mbango struck gold to become the first female athlete from Cameroon to win an Olympic medal.
 Four years later at the Beijing Games she successfully retained her title.